Optimo

 In November 2006, Optimo appeared on BBC Radio 1's "Essential Mix."

 Optimo regularly receives reviews from the media.
 For example, The Skinny published an article in December 2006 saying that Optimo is "still one of Scotland's best and most charismatic nights" and awarded it a "shiny gold star."
 In another article from the same magazine, the Optimo DJs were described as having a "special talent for mixing every genre under the sun."

 Many well established music artists have played at Optimo.
-Examples include Cut Copy, Franz Ferdinand, The Rapture, Peaches, Isolée, Shitdisco, Chicks on Speed, Liquid Liquid, LCD Soundsystem, Hot Chip, Richie Hawtin, The Long Blondes, The Presets, Voxtrot, TV on the Radio, The Go!
+Examples include Cut Copy, Franz Ferdinand, The Rapture, Peaches, Isolée, Shitdisco, Chicks on Speed, Liquid Liquid, LCD Soundsystem, Hot Chip, Richie Hawtin, The Long Blondes, The Presets, TV on the Radio, The Go!
 Team, The Kills, Sons and Daughters, Ivan Smagghe and Datarock.

 Record label

 Optimo started a new record label called Optimo Music in January 2009, with a 7" of Big Ned's "Bad Angel/Killer".
 Other releases include Den Haan, Dollskabeat, Divorce, Older Lover, Chris Carter and Factory Floor.
-Prior to this Optimo owned the Optimo Singles Club And Related Recordings (OSCARR) label, having released records by Creme Du Menthe, Park Attack, Bis, Pro Forma, Magic Daddy and Findo Gask.
+Prior to this Optimo owned the Optimo Singles Club And Related Recordings (OSCarr) label, having released records by Glaswegian artists such as Creme Du Menthe, Park Attack, Bis, Pro Forma, Magic Daddy and Findo Gask.

 In 2017, Optimo released Lo Kindre's "Plant Up" and Iona Fortune's "Tao of I".

+As of March 2025 the label has spawned sub-labels Optimo Music Digital Danceforce, Optimo Trax, So Low, and Against Fascism Trax collectively releasing over 200 releases.

+JD Twitch's death was announced on 20 September 2025.